 Teaching Language: English

-Part 1 of this course will explore how to engage with knowledge users in research by covering different types of knowledge synthesis methods for decision-making.
+This course will explore how to engage with knowledge users in research by covering different types of knowledge synthesis methods for decision-making.
 The main steps and elements to consider for co-creation of research with knowledge users will be discussed.

 Describe co-creation and why it is important in research